Grilling vs. Barbecuing

 How to Grill

 The first thing you need is fire.
 And you have a few options.
-We’re going to start with the easiest method – gas grill.
+I’m going to start with the easiest method – gas grill.

-You can pick up a simple gas grill for less than $150.
+You can pick up a simple gas grill for a few hundred bucks.
 You’ll also need a propane tank.
 Turn that bad boy on, push ignite and dinner is only minutes away.

 A good gas grill will have a couple of burners, so you can adjust the heat.
-To start, we like to crank the heat to high to clean off all the leftover bits.
-Then, we adjust the temp for whatever we’re grilling.
+To start, I like to crank the heat to high to clean off all the leftover bits.
+Then, I adjust the temp for whatever I’m grilling.

 This method is a little more complicated because you will need to light the coals and adjust the heat using a vent system.